-In certain jurisdictions, political donations made on behalf of the company are prohibited.
+In Canada, political donations made on behalf of the company are prohibited.
 Political donations made by individuals on their own behalf should comply with local laws and regulations.
-In Canada, political donations made on behalf of the company are prohibited.
 In the U.S., various federal, state, and municipal laws and regulations impose specific restrictions and rules with respect to political contributions, both those made on behalf of the company or made by individuals on their own behalf, which can carry significant penalties for the company for violations.
-To ensure that we do not breach the law regarding political donations in any country, all political donations, no matter how small, made on behalf of the company's Legal & Regulatory Group.
-The company's regional political contributions policies should be consulted and adhered to before making any political contributions on behalf of the company or by individuals and/or their Family Members on their own behalf.
+To ensure that we do not breach the law regarding political donations in any country, all political donations, no matter how small, made on behalf of the company (directly or indirectly) must be approved in advance by the applicable regional head.
+The Brookfield U.S. and Canadian Political Contributions Policy should be consulted and adhered to before making any political contributions on behalf of the company or by individuals and/or their Family Members on their own behalf.